Written by Terry Smith

 Now, with effective cleaning products like these, I’m always a bit wary and worry about it damaging the surface, but Polar Blast is pH neutral and won’t even adversely affect the polish or wax coating you already have on there.

-This isn’t the cheapest pre-wash out there, costing anywhere between 12 and 17 pounds for a 2.5 litre bottle, and the fact that you still have to use a shampoo afterwards drives costs up even further.
+This isn’t the cheapest pre-wash out there, costing middle range/ upper money for a 2.5 litre bottle, and the fact that you still have to use a shampoo afterwards drives costs up even further.

 At the end of the day, you have to decide for yourself whether it is worth shelling out for, but I can tell you that when combined with a good shampoo, this definitely leaves your car looking a lot better.